-An inclusive approach allows for different actors and entities to participate and feel ownership of the initiative in different ways and for a range of purposes.
-Diversity and inclusion can also help to grow the partnering endeavour’s resilience, build a form of collective intelligence, and enhance its likelihood of both broad acceptance and achieving fair outcomes for all.
+Diversity and inclusion can help to grow a partnering endeavour’s resilience, build a form of collective intelligence, and enhance its likelihood of both broad acceptance and achieving fair outcomes for all.

 - What measures can be used to place a proper value on different types of contribution?